 Choose to download your template now, or get it directly from Farillio’s site where you’ll also get access to their full suite of customisable legal templates.

-It’s worth staying up-to-date with Simply Business, as we’re always checking the most recent legislation and guidance for small businesses, especially when it comes to finance and legal issues.
-Subscribe to our monthly newsletter and check our legal and finance hub for regular updates.
+At Simply Business, we often check the most recent legislation and guidance for small businesses, especially when it comes to finance and legal issues.
+Get hints and tips sent straight to your inbox and check our legal and finance hub for regular updates.

-And finally, you can get a lot of insight from gov.uk, especially when it comes to late payments, debt recovery and due compensation.
-Take a look at their hub for all the latest legislation, for quick reassurance of your rights and the proper procedures.
+You can also get a lot of insight from gov.uk, especially when it comes to late payments, debt recovery and due compensation.
+Take a look at their late commercial payments hub for more on charging interest and debt recovery, for quick reassurance of your rights and the proper procedures.

 Remember, this article is just a guide, and it's always worth seeking professional legal advice.